The English Major

 For our complete course offerings, please refer to the FAU Course Catalog.

-For our current course offerings, please refer to Banner.
+For our current course offerings, please refer to the Registrar.

 For transfer students: at least 75% of the major must be completed in the English Department at FAU.
 Transfer work to be credited toward the degree must be evaluated by the Department.